wp-plugins/goodbye-captcha/readme.txt

 = Is there any possibility to have a conflict between this plugin and all the other installed plugins? = No. The plugin is written using WordPress coding stiles recommendations when it comes to naming classes, files and so on.
 This plugin does not use php Session, so no conflict can occur when it comes to saving objects.

+= Does GoodBye Captcha help me to block ip of the spammers? = Yes.
+Starting with GoodBye Captcha version 1.1.0, this feature is available.

+= Does GoodBye Captcha recognize IPV6 addresses and is it possible to block them? = Yes.
+Starting with GoodBye Captcha version 1.1.0, IPV6 is recognized and the administrator can block it with a single click.

 = Why captcha is not user friendly? =
 Studies shown that visual CAPTCHAs take around 5-10 seconds to complete and audio CAPTCHAs take much longer (around 20-30 seconds) to hear and solve.

 == Screenshots ==
 1. GoodBye Captcha settings are available trough Settings menu.
-2. In GoodBye Captcha settings page, activate the plugin for the preferred forms.
+2. In GoodBye Captcha settings page, activate the plugin.
+3. GoodBye Captcha Popular Forms - Activate the plugin for Contact Form 7, Gravity Forms, Ninja Forms, Formidable Forms, Fast Secure Forms.
-3. GoodBye Captcha Pro - Default Page.
-Activate the plugin for the standard WordPress forms and activate your license in order to get the latest GoodBye Captcha PRO updates.
+4. GoodBye Captcha - WordPress Forms.
+Activate the plugin for the standard WordPress forms.
-4. GoodBye Captcha Pro - JetPack Page.
+5. GoodBye Captcha Pro - JetPack Page.
 Activate the plugin for JetPack Comments Form feature and/or for Contact Form feature.
-5. GoodBye Captcha Pro - BuddyPress Page.
+6. GoodBye Captcha Pro - BuddyPress Page.
 Activate the plugin for Buddy Press registration form or for Buddy Press Login form.
-6. GoodBye Captcha Pro - Popular Forms Page.
-Activate the plugin for Contact Form 7 and/or Formidable Forms.
+7. Total Attempts per Day Chart, Monthly Spam Attempts Percentage Comparison, Latest Blocked Attempts Table.
+8. Geographical Locations of The Attempts, Top of Attempts per Country, Statistics of Attempts per Modules.
+9. Total Attempts per Module/Day Charts, Modules Latest Attempts.

 == Upgrade Notice ==
-BuddyPress integration issue fixed
-Strict Standards warning message fixed
+*   Statistics, reports and charts with all blocked spam attempts
+*   Added block IP feature (IPV4 and IPV6)

 == Changelog ==

+= 1.1.0: November 17, 2014 =
+*   Block Ip address feature (IPV4 and IPV6)
+*   Reports and statistics with blocked spam attempts
+*   Total spam attempts per days and modules charts
+*   Monthly spam attempts percentage comparison
+*   Latest spam attempts table per day and module
+*   Geographic map chart of the blocked spam attempts
+*   Top of attempts organized by countries
+*   Spam attempts statistics per modules

 = 1.0.9: November 15, 2014 =
 *   Fixed Bug - token was not generated for comments form if the user was logged in
 *   Added timestamp for generated token

 = 1.0.8: November 10, 2014 =
 *   Improved token generator speed